Jsearle01/HexGame/README.md

 # HexGame
-Incremental build of Hexagonal Based Game
+Incremental build of Hexagonal Based Game written in Java using LibGDX.